-- Benefits: Employee benefits are a form of compensation (aside from salary) come with a position given to by employers to employees.
+- Benefits: Employee benefits are a form of compensation (aside from salary) that comes with a position given by employers to employees.
 Examples of benefits are health insurance, gym, and vacation.

 - Candidate: A candidate is an individual who applies and is being considered for a particular job position.

 - Candidate experience: The candidate experience is the candidate's perception of an employer, based on their overall experience during the recruiting process.
 This experience includes all forms of communication and points of contact during the application process, interview process, and onboarding.